- Cancer Information

 Am I a cancer survivor?

 The term “cancer survivor” is used to describe a person from the time of diagnosis onwards.
 For many people, survivor is a strong and positive word.
 Other people do not like being labelled and prefer to look towards a future that is not focused on cancer.

 You may see yourself as a survivor as soon as you are diagnosed with cancer, when active treatment stops or when there are no more signs of cancer in the body.
 Or you may find it difficult to relate to the term survivor.
 Instead, you may think of yourself as someone who has had cancer or is living with cancer.

-However you feel about the label, you may wonder: what now?
-Research has shown that getting information about what to expect after treatment can help you prepare for life after cancer.
+However you like to refer to yourself, you may wonder: what now?
+Research has shown that getting information about what to expect after finishing primary cancer treatment can help you prepare for life after cancer.
 This is known as the survivorship phase.